 Canopy Beds

 If you have a large bedroom with a high or vaulted ceiling, you might want to try a canopy bed.
-The four posts on the bed extend above the mattress and will help visually bring down a high ceiling, making the room feel cozy.
-This is a statement-making bed and will easily become the focal point in the room.
-Since the bed commands so much attention, choose nightstands with clean, simple features.
-Classic canopy beds have been around for ages and used to include heavy curtains for privacy, but the updated versions typically have sleek lines that shine in modern, minimalist style bedrooms.
+The four posts on the bed extend above the mattress and help visually bring down a high ceiling, making the room feel cozy.
+This is a statement-making bed that easily becomes the focal point in the room.

 Upholstered Beds